 This site started as a place for me to record my thoughts/rants, talk about music I like, but mostly write about Linux and open source solutions I’ve discovered or created.
 The name was a sarcastic commentary on the lack of anonymity online, which has become somthing I’ve been trying to improve.
 This site dates from 2005, and has been run on a number of different CMS platforms.
-From PHP Nuke, Typo, Drupal, Wordpress, Octopress, Jekyll and now Hexo.
+From PHP Nuke, Typo, Drupal, Wordpress, Octopress, Jekyll, Hexo and now hugo.
 In leaving Wordpress I took the big leap of migrating all of my (then) 491 posts into Markdown.
 Now I can move them anywhere since they’ve broken free of the database.
 I consider it future-proofing my blog.

 I am a hacker, open source technologist at-large, sometimes writer and speaker.
 I’ve been honored to speak at infosec conferences like DEF CON, DerbyCon, BsidesLV, SecureWorld and SEMAFOR (ISACA Warsaw Chapter).
 I am an active member of the EFF (Electronic Frontier Foundation), I lead and moderate discussions about electronic rights and civil liberties while educating users how their data is used by companies without their knowledge; things that are ‘free’ online, actually aren’t free.
 In fact, most of my research over the past few years has focused more on companies weaknesses in protecting customer’s data, and their failures in keeping that data private.
 Speaking engagements on earlier work dealth with system architecture in the global biodiversity realm, and slides of those are available on my Slideshare account.